 The difference in efficiency compared to a propeller is even more stark, as this chart shows.

 “When I entered Professor Benini’s office” recalls the entrepreneur “I found a professor of fluid dynamics with courteous and reserved ways.
-When I left I left a boy full of enthusiasm”
+When I left I saw a boy full of enthusiasm”

 So much enthusiasm that Benini immediately joined the team, which resulted in increased interest from investors and Italy’s scientific community as a whole.